BestTimesToVisit.com Logo

 food

-Skip the tourist traps and find a small, unassuming bakery for an authentic Trdelník.
-The sweet, cinnamon-sugar coated pastry, often filled with ice cream or chocolate, is best enjoyed warm on a crisp autumn evening.
+Skip the tourist traps and seek out a small, local bakery for an authentic Trdelník.
+Enjoy the warm, cinnamon-sugar coated pastry fresh from the oven, perhaps filled with ice cream or chocolate, for a truly decadent treat.

 Explore the Hidden Courtyards of Malá Strana